 The Vietnamese Translated Leveled Books are an essential support for students in dual language, bilingual, and immersion programs.
 The carefully leveled books help emerging bilinguals develop their comprehension and fluency as they become better, more confident Vietnamese readers.

 The range of fiction and nonfiction text types ensure that students can find topics that appeal to them while also connecting literacy and content-area instruction.

 There can be a broad range of reading ability within any group of emerging bilinguals.
 The guided reading, or leveled reading, instructional approach allows teachers to place students into small groups and provide each group with developmentally appropriate texts.
 The English lesson plans provide a clear sequence of steps for practicing specific skills and strategies.

-The eBooks provide opportunities for independent practice following each guided reading session or anytime a student has access to the Internet through a computer or tablet.
+The eBooks help you provide opportunities for independent reading practice following teacher-led instruction or anytime a student has access to the Internet through a computer or tablet.

 - Kids A-Z management tools allow teachers to provide custom assignments that meet specific student needs.

 - Reading Room access through Kids A-Z provides motivation to read a wide variety of books that students can choose from based on their interests.

 Vietnamese Translated Leveled Books work well paired with the corresponding English book for promoting literacy development in both languages.

 ALL resources that support a book can be found on its homepage.

 Raz-Plus Vietnamese Translated Leveled Books come in different formats to meet independent, small-group, and whole-class objectives.